RMH Insurance Plans

 Our nursing staff has years of experience as health care professionals, and in many cases as parents themselves.
 They are committed to providing personal attention to help new parents gain confidence in their infant care skills.
 A certified lactation consultant is on staff to help you with any breastfeeding questions.
 Breastfeeding support is provided even after delivery with a weigh-in station to help give you peace of mind and monitor your baby’s growth and health.
 The lactation consultant is available to weigh your newborn, answer your questions and offer you encouragement.
 The first weigh station appointment can be made when you are discharged.
 In addition to bedside teaching, videos are available on many topics including breastfeeding, infant care, and CPR to view while you are still in the hospital.

 Baby Care and Breastfeeding classes are also available every other month.
 The schedule is available on our calendar.

 Childbirth classes are taught regularly at the hospital.
 An experienced labor and delivery nurse offers information and techniques to help mothers-to-be and their coaches prepare for the big event.
-To register for a childbirth class, please contact Sandy Graichen, RN, at 336-5157 and choose option 1.
 Women should plan to begin classes during the second trimester.
 Classes are held at Rome Memorial Hospital.